xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 - Logically centralized, physically distributed

 The configuration and operational data is eventually consumed by various manageability agents interacting with the router on the northbound side.
-From operations point of view,  it is hugely important to present manageability agents the configuration/operational data in a centralized fashion irrespective of the internal implementation.
-But internally the datastore should be distributed to achieve the required scalability, reliability and responsiveness goals of large systems.
+From an operations point of view, it is hugely important to present manageability agents the configuration/operational data in a centralized fashion, irrespective of the internal implementation.
+But internally the datastore should be distributed to achieve the required scalability, reliability, and responsiveness goals of large systems.
 IOS XR designed SysDB as a scalable _distributed data store_ that presents a _single logical view_ for the whole system's configuration and operational data.
 Data is partitioned according to the principles mentioned elsewhere in this blog.
 Logically centralized/physically distributed is a concept that we see these days being used in many SDN Controllers as they try to present one logical global view of the network state while physically distributing the state across multiple nodes.

 - Scalable

-SysDB is scalable to large number of nodes, large sets of configuration, high volume operational data and to frequently changing operational data.
+SysDB is scalable to a large number of nodes, large sets of configuration, high volume operational data, and to frequently changing operational data.

-One can apply more than two million lines of configuration and IOS XR works without a hiccup!
+One can apply more than two million lines of configuration, and IOS XR works without a hiccup!
 One can retrieve large amounts of operational data from SysDB easily.
 This scalability can be attributed to proper data partition, and distribution of the required processing of the same, across the available compute.

-Due to carefully designed shared _state concurrency_ many applications can also access the data in parallel yielding greater scalability.
+Due to carefully designed shared _state concurrency_, many applications can also access the data in parallel, yielding greater scalability.

 - Neutral

 SysDB stores data in a format that is independent of the data formats of the _manageability agents_ that it interacts with in the northbound direction and _application backends_ it interacts with in the southbound direction.
 This is important for decoupling SysDB's producers and consumers.
-All manageability agents work on the same data and any new manageability agent support can be easily added.
+All manageability agents work on the same data, and any new manageability agent support can be easily added.

 With SysDB, applications do not have to track the data by its _location_, nor do they have to track the _location of the data providers_.
 Since the applications are unaware of the identity or location of data providers/consumers, they are unaffected if these parties crash or relocate.